 Swimwear Shopping in Tokyo

-A Savvy Guide
+A Summer Savvy Guide

-In a country where most brands seem to only sell swimwear in one size (or two, if you’re lucky) and where the styles are bafflingly both extremely padded and offer zero support, and we have our work cut out for us in Japan.
-But don’t give up hope just yet—if you know where to look, there are actually some pretty cute and practical options to be found right here in Tokyo.
+In a country where most brands seem to only sell swimwear in one size (or two, if you’re lucky) and where the styles are bafflingly both extremely padded and offer zero support, we have our work cut out for us in Japan.
+But don’t give up hope just yet—if you know where to look, there are some pretty cute and practical options to be found here in Tokyo.

 In recent years, the lines between athletic swimwear and fashion swimwear have become increasingly blurred, with many of the big surf brands now creating options for women that are high on both style and performance.
-One of my personal favorites is Patagonia, which offers a range of styles—many of which are reversible—in bright colors and fun prints.
+One of our favorites is Patagonia, which offers a range of styles—many of which are reversible—in bright colors and fun prints.
 Prices range from about ¥5,000 to ¥13,000 per piece, but this is quality that lasts.
 Find them at some Patagonia stores or online.
 Another reliable women’s surf brand is Roxy, which carries a wide variety of swimwear (priced from about ¥6,000 to ¥14,000) in addition to rashguards and wetsuits.
 Also worth checking out are Ripcurl and Billabong.